 That threat read "I'm going to shoot your school up tomorrow (Thursday, March 1) around 1:30 so be ready" from a poster that went by "MAGG."

 "MAGG" additionally said "In Polk County" when questioned by the student who received the post, and followed up "I'm shooting up Cedartown high school and Rockmart."

-MAGG later stated "why did you screenshot" when the student asked for assistance in identifying the sender after taking an image of the social media posts.
+MAGG later stated "why did you screenshot" when the student asked for assistance in identifying the sender after taking an image of the posts.

 Police were quick to respond, getting local investigators on the case during the afternoon lockdown along with the help of the Federal Bureau of Investigation.

-Newsome and Rockmart Police Chief Keith Sorrells said their officers were dispatched to the schools to provide security during the full lockdown of the district.
+Cedartown and Rockmart police chiefs Jamie Newsome and Keith Sorrells said their officers were dispatched to the schools to provide security during the full lockdown of the district.

 The threat came just a week following the school district's posting of a letter to the community about their efforts to improve school security with the help of local, state and federal law enforcement officials.

 Polk County School Superintendant Laurie Atkins asked parents and students to report any threats made against a student or school to teachers and administrators as soon as it happens, and to have age-appropriate conversations with their children about school security, cautions about social media postings and use, and to avoid cyber-bullying of any kind and report its occurrence as well.

 She also thanked parents and guardians for their understanding of the additional time students spent in school during the lockdown, and also thanked law enforcement for ensuring that students and faculty were safe and secure during the incident.

 Polk School District's encounter with the threat of violence came just a day after the area was shocked by the events at Dalton High School, when teacher Randal Davidson barricaded himself in his classroom and later fired a single shot with a handgun through a window.